Cottages in Northern Ireland

 Are the cottages in Northern Ireland suitable for holiday-makers who wish to travel with their pets?

-How much does it cost for cottages in Northern Ireland?
+What is the average price for cottages in Northern Ireland?

-Are the cottages in Northern Ireland suitable for holidays with several people or rather for an escape as a small group?
+Do the cottages in Northern Ireland often have a swimming pool?
+Are the cottages in Northern Ireland suitable for trips with several people or better for an escape as a couple?

 Destinations in Northern Ireland for Cottages